ACEsuit/mace/README.md

 ```

 Molecular, other partially periodic, and LAMMPS evaluator inputs continue to use
 the `graph_longrange` implementation.
+Toolkit-Ops multipole PME is periodic and
+does not currently expose the PME atom-centered receiver-feature path needed to
+preserve `graph_longrange`'s finite-difference molecular representation.
+This
-This backend currently runs in eager mode,
-so leave the calculator's `compile_mode` unset.
+backend currently runs in eager mode, so leave the calculator's `compile_mode`
+unset.

 ### Finetuning foundation models